mysociety/alaveteli/doc/manual/docs/running/admin_manual.md

 ### Editing an outgoing message

+You may find there is a need to edit an outgoing message because the requester has accidentally included personal information that they don't want to be published on the site.
+You can either follow one of the 'admin' links from the public request page on the site, or find the request from the admin interface by searching under 'Requests'.

+Scroll down to the 'Outgoing Messages' section, and click on 'Edit'.

+Then on the next page you will be able to edit the message accordingly and save it.
+The edited version will then appear on the Alaveteli website, although an unedited version will have been sent to the authority.

 ### Hiding certain text from a request using censor rules

 Censor rules can be attached to a request or to a user and define bits of text